Growing up in a Greek kitchen

 In our life, we are passing through different phases of eating habits.
 I remember when I had 5000 calories daily.
 Every two hours I was hungry, my insulin was playing literally ping-pong.
 As a nutritionist, I had to apply different diets and I was experimenting with myself.
 I had to know how it works and what results could it bring.
 To tell you the truth, my approach to a low carb diet wasn’t the best.
 I had prejudices.
 Believe me, even in the nutrition books it’s written that carbohydrates are a “must”!
 Finally, after years, I made peace with my mind and I introduced myself to Paleo diet.

 Paleo diet was the ignition for what is going on today.
 It worked like a shuttle which transferred me to a new world.
-After several months on Paleo diet, I felt much better and more healthy.
+After several months on the Paleo diet, I felt much better and more healthy.
 My performance was really good as well as my diet.
 But still, I was missing something, something that will boost my energy, my cognitive abilities, my general wellbeing.
 I spent countless hours reading books and searching the internet for a game changer.
 It happened so naturally.
 Ketogenic diet came to my life and brought so many answers that I kept searching for.

 My Keto Strategy